 If you enjoyed manga like Kamisama Hajimemashita, Watashi no Ookami-kun, Akaya Akashiya Ayakashi no, Natsume Yuujinchou, or any manga that have ayakashi theme on it, then you will enjoy this!

 They say not to judge a book by its cover, but can we just deal with how beautiful the covers of this manga series is?!
 The cover designs were the initial reason why I picked up this manga, and I can't say that I was disappointed by its content.

 I've read the first nine volumes of this manga so far, and it manages to sustain an engaging story.
 One of my favourite qualities about it is the relaxed, enchanting atmosphere of the story and setting.
 It's hard to determine where the plot is going in the first few volumes (which instead

-focuses on Himari's relations with the other characters while setting up the story concept), but in later volumes it appears that the main plot arc revolves around discovering Aoi and Himari's seperate pasts and freeing Aoi from Momochi House.
+focuses on Himari's relations with the other characters while setting up the story concept).
 The one thing I found a little aggravating was the lack of permanent story development.
-Often in chapters something big would happen (such as romantic development), only to have a "just kidding" conclusion, as if to tease the reader to buy the next volume.
+Often in chapters some romantic or other development would occur, only to have a "just kidding" conclusion, as if to tease the reader to buy the next volume.
 Despite this slow-paced plot, the atmosphere and main character (Himari) kept me satisfied throughout the series.